 Select a VPC to deploy the cluster.
 Standard VPCs and shared VPCs are supported.

-Note ACK clusters support only VPCs.
-You can select a VPC from the drop-down list.
-If no VPC is available, click Create VPC to create one.
-For more information, see Create and manage a VPC.
+ACK clusters support only VPCs.
+You can select a virtual private cloud (VPC) from the drop-down list.
+If you do not have a VPC, click Create VPC to create one.
+For more information, see Create and manage VPCs.

 You can select up to three vSwitches that are deployed in different zones.
-If no vSwitch is available, click Create vSwitch to create one.
-For more information, see Create and manage a vSwitch.
+If no vSwitch is available, click Create vSwitch.
+For more information, see Create and manage vSwitches.

 Pod CIDR Block